ayajmire/Polyp_AI/README.md

-#Binary Classification of Polyps (Cancer Precursors) through CNNs
+## Binary Classification of Polyps (Cancer Precursors) through CNNs

 This project involves training a Convolutional Neural Network (CNN) for binary classification of polyp images.
-The model is trained to classify images into two categories: `negativeOnly` and `positive`.
+Polyps are precursors for cancer found durign colonoscopies.
+The model is trained to classify images into two categories: `Positive` and `Negative`.

 ## Project Structure